microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/Get-MgApplicationSynchronizationTemplate.md

 # Get-MgApplicationSynchronizationTemplate

 ## SYNOPSIS
-Pre-configured synchronization settings for a particular application.
+Preconfigured synchronization settings for a particular application.

 ## SYNTAX